IvanW5X/CS362-Winter2025-Team20-TalkTask/documents/Living-Document.md

 ### **Effects**

 As with other to-do list applications, ours will help users plan their time efficiently.
 However, TalkTask also has greater accessibility for users, due to the speech recognition.
 People with disabilities will find it easier to use compared to traditional lists, and not all applications have this accessibility option.
 Non-native speakers will also have their experience improved, as there are multiple language options.
 Our application focuses on accessibility first, as that is very important for software that a lot of different people might use.
-Because of this focus on efficiency and accessibility, multitaskers will also enjoy using the software.
+Because of this focus on efficiency and accessibility, multi-taskers will also enjoy using the software.
 They can use voice recognition to quickly create and edit lists, compared to the more traditional, slower applications.
 We want to create an application that is simple to use but that also accompanies different types of users.
 If successful, our application will be easier to use than previous to-do lists and address previous accessibility concerns.

 ### **Use Cases**